Find an ADHD Therapist Near You

 How much does ADHD evaluation cost?

 Costs vary a lot.
 With insurance, you'll typically pay your specialist copay ($30-$100).
-Without insurance, full ADHD evaluations range from $500 to $2,500 depending on the provider and testing.
+Without insurance, assessments can range from a few hundred to a few thousand dollars depending on the provider and what’s included.
 Some community clinics offer sliding scale fees.

 How do I know if a therapist really specializes in ADHD?